Conservative Maltsev Constraint Satisfaction Problems: Conclusion

 \section{Conclusion}

 Our results show that the CSP for every structure with a finite domain, finite signature, and a conservative Maltsev polymorphism is in the complexity class $\oplus L$.
-To this end, we have introduced $G$-Datalog, which extends Datalog by a mechanism for solving linear equations over a cyclic group $G$.
+To this end, we have introduced $\mathbb{G}$-Datalog, which extends Datalog by a mechanism for solving linear equations over a cyclic group $\mathbb{G}$.
 We show that symmetric linear ${\mathbb Z}_2$-Datalog programs can be solved in $\oplus L$ (Theorem~\ref{thm:Z2Datalog}).

 To show that our class of CSPs can be solved by ${\mathbb Z}_2$-Datalog programs, we have presented structural results about finite-domain structures with a conservative Maltsev polymorphism.
 Such structures also have a conservative minority polymorphism (Lemma~\ref{lem:Carbonnel}) and their polymorphism algebras possess a tree-like decomposition along their congruences (Theorem~\ref{thm:representwithtreealgebras}).
 We have presented a finite set of relations from which all other relations can be defined primitively positively (Theorem~\ref{thm:consminorityrelbasis}).
 We then focused on a fundamental family of structures $\bP_{n,k}$ in our class.
-The importance of this family comes from the fact that all other finite-domain structures with a conservative Maltsev polymorphism have a \emph{pp-construction} in a structure from this family; this will be presented in a companion paper~\cite{BodirskyMoorheadPPconstr}.

-The class of CSPs that can be solved by (linear, symmetric linear) $G$-Datalog programs is closed under primitive positive constructability; this can be shown similarly as for linear symmetric Datalog~\cite[Lemma 4.2]{StarkeDiss}.
+The importance of this family comes from the fact that all other finite-domain structures with a conservative Maltsev polymorphism have a \emph{pp-construction} in a structure from this family (Theorem~\ref{thm:FinalPPConstructionTheorem}), and that the class of CSPs that can be solved by (linear, symmetric linear) $\mathbb{G}$-Datalog programs is closed under primitive positive constructability (Lemma~\ref{lem:pp-construct}).

-\begin{lemma} Let $\bC$ be a structure with a pp-construction in $\bB$, and $\Csp(\bB)$ can be solved by (linear, or symmetric linear) $G$-Datalog.
-Then $\Csp(\bC)$ can also be solved by (linear or symmetric linear, respectively) $G$-Datalog. \end{lemma}

 We also proved that the CSP for every structure $\bP_{n,k}$ can be solved by a ${\mathbb Z}_2$-Datalog program (Theorem~\ref{thm:main}).
-Combined with our results in~\cite{BodirskyMoorheadPPconstr}, we may now determine the descriptive and computational complexity of conservative Maltsev CSPs.
+We may now determine the descriptive and computational complexity of conservative Maltsev CSPs.